mgajda/ouroboros-network/latency-sim/src/Latency.md

 _Note that when running experiments on multiple networks, we will need to indicate when we show average statistics for multiple networks, and when we show a statistic for a single network._

-### General treatment of completion rate over time
+### General treatment of completion distribution over time

-Whether might aim for minimum delay distribution of message over a given connection $∆Q(t)$ , minimum time of propagation of the message over entire network ($∆R(t)$, reachability), we still have a distribution of completion rate over time with standard operations.
+Whether might aim for minimum delay distribution of message over a given connection $∆Q(t)$ , minimum time of propagation of the message over entire network ($∆R(t)$, reachability), we still have a distribution of completion distribution over time with standard operations.

 We will need a standard library for treating these to speed up our computations.

-We can also define a mathematical ring of (rate, delay) pairs.
+We can also define a mathematical ring of (probability, delay) pairs.

 Note that `LatencyDistribution` is a modulus over ring R with `after` as multiplication, and `whicheverIsFaster` as addition.
 Then `noDelay` is neutral element